 These visions may not agree with each other: their authors come from different academic, social and philosophical backgrounds.
 They will not be 100 percent accurate: our lives are affected by a complex mix of environmental, social, political and economic forces.
 They may not change your mind: everyone will read and interpret them differently.
 Our only goal here is that these visions help you think about how you, your community and your world -- our civilization -- might adapt to life in a climate-changed world.

-Bottom Line: Read the book, recommend it to others, and please support our Kickstarter in any way you can.
+Bottom Line: Read the book and recommend it to others.
 We need more people thinking of how we will adapt to climate change.

 * I registered the URL on 30 April, but only began in earnest in August :)